Randomrug/LexiPop/README.md

 it's very easy to use .
- download the zip and extract all the files . and u will futhure find pdfjs zip in it ( mozilla's pre built lib) , extract that one too.
+ download the zip and extract all the files . and u will futher find pdfjs zip in it ( mozilla's pre built lib) , extract that one too.

 in dictionary.js file , on 15th line u will have to enter ur api key...